 WP RSS Aggregator

-WP RSS Aggregator is an RSS feed importer and auto blogging plugin for WordPress with a number of premium add-ons for additional functionality.
+WP RSS Aggregator is an RSS feed importer and auto blogging plugin for WordPress with a number of premium add-ons for extended functionality.

-For example, the Feed to Post add-on for the WP RSS Aggregator plugin lets you add content to your site automatically by importing RSS feeds directly into WordPress posts.
+For example, the Feed to Post extension for the WP RSS Aggregator plugin is an advanced, feature-filled importer that allows you to autoblog by importing RSS feeds directly into WP posts.

 For more details, go here: